bxparks/AceTime/USER_GUIDE.md

 }
 ```

-Some examples of the `Clock` is an NTP client, a GPS client, or a DS3231 RTC
+Examples of the `Clock` include an NTP client, a GPS client, or a DS3231 RTC
-chip).
+chip.

 Not all clocks can implement the `setNow()` method (e.g. an NTP client)
 so the default implementation `Clock::setNow()` is a no-op.
 However, all clocks